konvajs/site/source/docs/styling/Fill.md

-#HTML5 Canvas Set Fill with Konva
+title: Set Fill Tutorial
+---

 To fill a shape with Konva, we can set the fill property when we instantiate a shape, or we can use the `fill()` method.